dstufft/caremad.io/content/2013-07-22-setup-vs-requirements.md

     )

 Here you can see that an exact url to a dependency has been specified.
-Now if I used a library that specified it's dependencies this way and I wanted to change the "bar" library because of a bug that was affecting me or a feature I needed, I would not only need to fork the bar library, but I would also need to fork the library that depended on the bar library to update it.
+Now if I used a library that specified its dependencies this way and I wanted to change the "bar" library because of a bug that was affecting me or a feature I needed, I would not only need to fork the bar library, but I would also need to fork the library that depended on the bar library to update it.
 Even worse, if the